a close up of a computer screen with a triangle pattern

 Cost efficiency

-You’re getting access to professionals who can align with your business’s goals, and you can reinvest those savings into growth.
+The cost savings from hiring VAs outside the US are just part of the story.
+You're also getting access to professionals who can align with your business's goals, and you can reinvest those savings into meaningful future growth.

 Compensation expectations in many regions, like Latin America (LatAm), are lower than those of US-based virtual assistants, allowing you to access highly skilled professionals without incurring steep expenses.